 Sue is the author of The Role of State Departments of Education in Complex School Reform (Teachers College Press, 1997).
 She holds a B.A. in Economics and a M.A. in Teaching Social Studies from Brown University, and a M.P.P. and Ph.D. in Public Policy from Harvard University.

 Margery Piercey is a Certified Public Accountant and Chartered Global Management Accountant.
 Margery has spent the majority of her career in public accounting providing audit and advisory services to a diverse portfolio of public and private-company clients.
 She has served in many leadership roles including leader of the Commercial Industries Audit Department at a regional accounting firm.
 Eight years of her public accounting career were with PricewaterhouseCoopers.

 In addition to her public accounting experience, Margery spent six years in the industry working in corporate financial reporting and treasury management with a global public manufacturing company and in the start-up environment.

 Margery lends her experience as a financial expert and business leader as an advisor and Board Member to a variety of organizations.
-Currently, in addition to serving on the MIE Board, Margery serves on the Board of Directors of the Association of International Professional Accountants (the Association), which in January 2017 combined the memberships of the American Institute of CPAs (AICPA) and the Chartered Institute of Management Accountants (CIMA).
+Currently, in addition to serving on the Mass Insight Board, Margery serves on the Board of Directors of the Association of International Professional Accountants (the Association), which in January 2017 combined the memberships of the American Institute of CPAs (AICPA) and the Chartered Institute of Management Accountants (CIMA).
 Both predecessor organizations were founded over a century ago and combined have members totaling 650,000 in 175 countries.
 She also served on the Talent and Remuneration Committee of both the AICPA and the Association.

 Margery is also active in the Accounting Advisory Council of UMass Amherst’s Isenberg School of Management, her alma mater.